 Trump's 'Disloyalty' Claim About Jewish Democrats Shows He Doesn't Get How They Vote

-President Trump doubled down Wednesday on remarks that American Jews who vote for Democrats are disloyal to Israel.
+President Trump doubled down Wednesday on his remarks that American Jews who vote for Democrats are disloyal to Israel.

-"In my opinion, you vote for a Democrat, you're being very disloyal to Jewish people, and you're being very disloyal to Israel," Trump told reporters outside the White House Wednesday, "and only weak people would say anything other than that."
+"In my opinion, you vote for a Democrat, you're being very disloyal to Jewish people, and you're being very disloyal to Israel," Trump told reporters outside the White House on Wednesday, "and only weak people would say anything other than that."

-It was the second time in two days the president questioned the loyalty to Israel of Jewish people who vote Democratic.
+It was the second time in two days that the president questioned the loyalty to Israel of Jewish people who vote Democratic.
 On Tuesday, he questioned their smarts, too.
 "I think any Jewish people that vote for a Democrat, I think it shows either a total lack of knowledge or great disloyalty," Trump said from the Oval Office.

 Trump's comments display a lack of understanding of how and why Jewish Americans vote the way they do, which is overwhelmingly Democratic.
 While Israel is a threshold issue for Jewish voters, it is not determinative to the votes of most of them — and many don't agree with President Trump's or Republicans' approach to Israel.
 Jewish people who vote Democratic care about what Democrats care about — social justice, health care, climate change, the welfare of immigrants and more.